kyma-project/test-infra/development/gcp/cloud-run/kms-rotate/README.md

 ## Overview

 The Cloud Run application decrypts and encrypts files in a bucket with the latest version of a KMS key, and deletes old versions of a key.
-The function is triggered by a HTTP POST query sent by a Cloud Scheduler.
+The function is triggered by a HTTP POST request sent by a Cloud Scheduler.

 1. A job in Cloud Scheduler sends a POST request to the Cloud Run application.
 2. The Cloud Run application checks if there is more than one enables key version.
 If not, it stops running.